sourcegraph/about/content/terms/cloud.md

 See the [changes](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/ab[…]rms-dotcom+type:diff&patternType=standard&sm=0&groupBy=author) since the [previous version](/terms/archives/cloud/2023-10-10/) (Cloud) or the [previous version](/terms/archives/self-hosted/2023-06-28) (Self-Hosted) or visit our [archives](https://github.com/sourcegraph/about/tree/main/content/terms/archives).

 Thank you for using Sourcegraph!
-This page lays out the basic terms and conditions that apply to your use of Sourcegraph Cloud.
+This page lays out the basic terms and conditions that apply to your use of Sourcegraph.

 <div className="break-words bg-gray-100 p-sm mb-sm">
   <span className="text-blurple-400">